zver/ansible-crowdsec/README.md

 ansible 'cs_server' -m shell -a "systemctl restart crowdsec-docker"

 ## Register agents and bouncers to lapi server
+The role automatically detects lists of bouncers and agents and registers them in LAPI crowdsec server.

 ## Use lapi server with external MySQL database